mjdileep/datePicker/README.md

 "# datePicker"

-This script will help you to extract the date strings from a text field and return as an array of python datetime object.
+This script will help you to extract the date strings from a text field and return as an array of python datetime objects according to the order of their appearance.

 It supports on following date formats: